-The fund seeks capital appreciation in the long term by investing in companies across any size outside the United States.
+The fund seeks total return by investing in companies across any size outside the United States.

 Then the manager constructs a portfolio of stocks from a list of companies favored by the research team and allocates capital based on its conviction level.